Skip to main content

 What this case teaches us

-Drips tied to humid weather usually mean a drainage problem, not a crack
+Drips tied to humid weather often mean a narrowing drain, not a crack

 • A crack drips at the same rate every day.
 A drip that shows only on humid days means the drain cannot keep up with the extra water.

-• Ask for the full drain run to be traced before anyone quotes to hack the wall.
-A loose bracket is far cheaper to fix.
+• Ask for the full drain run to be traced and each joint checked for buildup before anyone quotes to hack the wall or resupport the pipe.

 Ready to get started?